Woolaston: Stroat Church and ruined Bible Christian chapel

 Stroat Church (previously known as Stroat Mission) is located three miles out of Woolaston on the A48 towards Chepstow.
 It has been involved in the village of Woolaston for over 120 years.

 Its history began with Squire Morgan and his family in the 1880s.
 They were evangelical Anglicans with a deep concern for the people of the Parish of Tidenham and in particular for those living in Woodcroft and, these being the distinctly rural areas where they most felt a need to evangelise.
 Scattered though the community was, the work they embarked upon at Woodcroft prospered.
 People came to worship from a wide area by whatever means they could, but mostly on foot or by horse and cart.
-Today the car has replaced the cart but the countryside is still much as it was back then.
+Today the car has replaced the cart and the roads are lined with optical fibre broadband, but the countryside is still much as it was back then.

 It was in 1889 that the Morgans bought a plot of ground at Stroat and in that same year erected a corrugated iron building that became known as the Iron Room.
 As the years rolled on Stroat became independent of Woodcoft.

 There is a derelict Bible Christian chapel, built in 1836, on Woodside Road, near its junction with Slade Road.